Gil Sadis, Head of Product at Lemonade

 By understanding its data, Lemonade knew it could drive better customer experiences and, ultimately, better business outcomes.
 Specifically, Lemonade wanted access to user behavior insights in Mixpanel to determine company strategy, to help allocate time and resources, and to ensure that teams can make data-informed decisions every step of the way.

-With Mixpanel’s suite of user analytics products, Lemonade has been able to measure and optimize high-performing acquisition channels, and also improve purchase funnels, making it easy for consumers to convert into loyal policyholders.
+With Mixpanel’s suite of product analytics products, Lemonade has been able to measure and optimize high-performing acquisition channels, and also improve purchase funnels, making it easy for consumers to convert into loyal policyholders.

 “We’ve had Mixpanel implemented since Day 0—even before our public launch, to test that our infrastructure was working,” Gil said.